Pheasant, Quail, Cottontail

 What’s more, every purchase of this book helps our wild habitats.
 A portion of the proceeds of every book sold will go to help the non-profit conservation efforts of Pheasants Forever and Quail Forever, which will use the money to restore, maintain and expand habitat for all upland birds.

 Interested?
-You can buy Pheasant, Quail, Cottontail: Upland Birds and Small Game from Field to Feast here, or wherever books are sold.
-(Happy to say that, so far, more than 240 people who have bought a copy have posted five-star reviews of the book on Amazon.)
+You can buy Pheasant, Quail, Cottontail directly from me here, or wherever books are sold.
+(Happy to say that, so far, more than 250 people who have bought a copy have posted five-star reviews of the book on Amazon.)

 I happen to currently be on tour for this book — you can see the full schedule here.